patriciayoung/2022_FIFA/README.md

 ## Group Members: Dariel Ibanez, Mia Serrano-Salow, Nelson Velasco, Patricia Young

 ### Project Overview:
 We are a team of sports data engineers researching and uploading player data from the 2022 FIFA World Cup into a database for soccer scouts to use to determine the best players to recruit.
-We have determined which players are the best based on their skills and performance in the 2022 FIFA World Cup.
-We have defined "best" by analyzing the relationships between players' number of goals, touches, assists, and passes, just to name a few.
+We have gathered statistics from players based on their skills and performance in the 2022 FIFA World Cup.
+We have decided which data to utilize by analyzing the relationships between players' number of goals, touches, assists, and passes, just to name a few.
 We have chosen to work in the sports field because it was a topic we all found interesting.

 ### Questions:
 1. What factors should determine what makes players the "best"?